St Wilfrid's Hospice - Privacy Notice

 - Holding contact details of those sponsoring a fundraiser on our behalf

 - Sending you direct marketing in relation to donations and fundraising events in cases where you have supported us previously and are happy to continue receiving communications from us.

 - To allow families/next of kin to know what the organisation does and how they can get involved.

 - Requesting some form of training or education

-- Contacting choir members when activities resume.
+- Contacting choir members.